One Skillet Mexican Zucchini

 Summer zucchini and cherry tomatoes, red onion and garlic, fresh cilantro, jalapeños, and cotija cheese.
 It’s all my favorite Mexican flavors, paired with fresh zucchini.
 And the perfect way to get through your giant zucchini stash.

-Quick and Easy Mexican Zucchini
+Quick and Easy Zucchini Side

 Did I mention that this is quick and easy?
 As in, sauté in one pan in just 10 minutes quick?